thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 ## Cost Manipulation:

-Well, another unexpected troubleshooting issue but that's what the process is about.
-I tried everything to adjust OSPF costs on R2 and R1 but could not get the path to change.
+- This was an unexpected troubleshooting issue, but part of the learning process.
+I attempted to adjust OSPF costs on R1 and R2 to influence path selection, but the route did not change.

-I finally realized R2 E0/0 > R1 is a direct connected (C) route.
-No OSPF cost adjustment was going to change OSPF's decision to use E0/0.
+- The reason: R2’s path to R1 via E0/0 is a directly connected route, which takes precedence over OSPF-learned routes.
+As a result, OSPF cost adjustments had no impact on the forwarding decision.

 ## Solution: Change the target IP address to continue planned scenario.
 R6 traceroute to R7.